 The manufacturing industry is one of the largest and most influential sectors of the United States economy.
+According to the Bureau of Labor Statistics, there were an estimated 12.3M people employed in the Manufacturing Industry Sub-Sector in 2016 with a 1.17% year growth.
 It also accounts for a similarly large piece of the American workforce — the industry employs 8.7 percent of the country, making it the third-largest industry in terms of jobs.

 But what is it like for the millions of people who actually work in the industry?
 The truth is, it's pretty fantastic.
 Here are some reasons why: